aidenhoffman001/qs-drugs-perms/README.md

 - Map your framework-specific admin/group names (owner/god/staff) to the permission check the creator expects.
 - Zero edits to Quasar's encrypted resources.
-- Lightweight and framework-aware QBCore
+- Lightweight and framework-aware QBCore or ESX
 - Starts before `qs-drugs-creator` and intercepts permission callbacks.
+- If your Framework is ESX it will automatically pick your framework and set it to that.

 ---